Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-Summit plc, an Oxford, UK based drug discovery company, commenced a Phase I clinical trial for SMT19969 in 2012.
-This novel orally-available small-molecule antibiotic is selective for the treatment of C. difficile infections.
-C. difficile is a serious hospital-associated bacterial disease especially affects the elderly and is hard to treat with existing drugs.
-In 2011 it was responsible for over 2,000 deaths in the UK, and is estimated to cause over 30,000 deaths in the USA.
-It was announced in April 2013 that the Phase I trial had been concluded, with very successful results.
+Summit plc, an Oxford, UK based drug discovery company, commenced a Phase I clinical trial for ridinilazole in 2012.
+This orally-available small-molecule antibiotic is selective for the treatment of C. difficile infection, a serious hospital-associated bacterial disease especially affecting the elderly.
+It is notoriously hard to treat with existing drugs.
+In 2011 it was responsible for over 2,000 deaths in the UK, and is estimated to cause nearly 30,000 deaths per annum in the USA.
+It was announced in April 2013 that the Phase I trial of ridinilazole had been concluded, with very successful results.
 A subsequent successful proof of concept Phase II clinical trial has shown significant superiority over the current agent of choice and Summit Therapeutics is currently planning large-scale Phase III trials.
 Ridinilazole has been granted Fast Track designation by the US Food and Drug Administration.

-SMT19969 itself has been developed by Summit and its biological properties have been characterized in collaboration with the Neidle laboratory.
-The collaboration was funded by the Wellcome Trust Seeding Drug Discovery fund.
-SMT19969 shows exceptional selectivity and potency for the bacterium and pre-clinical data has indicated that it has remarkably low toxicity coupled with good tolerance in humans, which has been confirmed by the Phase I trial.
+Ridinilazole itself has been developed by Summit and its biological properties have been characterized in a collaboration with the Neidle laboratory, funded by the Wellcome Trust Seeding Drug Discovery fund.
+Ridinilazole shows exceptional selectivity and potency for the C. difficile bacterium and pre-clinical data indicated that it has remarkably low toxicity coupled with good tolerance in humans, which has been confirmed by the Phase I and II trials.

-Work in the Neidle laboratory in the cancer therapeutics area is currently supported by The Pancreatic Cancer Research Fund and Johnson & Johnson Ltd. It is focussed on exploiting the occurrence of quadruplex DNA and RNA sequences in particular regions of the human genome associated with aberrant telomere maintenance, genomic instability or oncogene expression, and targeting these with selective small molecules.
-Recent work has highlighted this approach to two principal therapeutic areas, targeting pancreatic and renal cancers.
-Lead compounds have been identified which show high activity in models for pancreatic cancer, and are currently being evaluated for further pre-clinical and clinical development, with support from the UCL Technology Fund.
+Work in the Neidle laboratory in the cancer therapeutics area is currently focussed on exploiting the occurrence of quadruplex DNA and RNA sequences in particular regions of the human genome associated with aberrant telomere maintenance, genomic instability or oncogene expression, and targeting these with selective small molecules.
+Recent studies are applying this approach to therapeutic areas of high unmet clinical need, in particular targeting pancreatic cancers.
+Lead compounds have been identified which show high activity in in vivo models for pancreatic cancer, and are currently being evaluated for further pre-clinical and clinical development, with support from the UCL Technology Fund.